MirisWisdom/HCE/hce/legacy/atarashii/unify/README.md

 ## CLIs

 All of the library's major features have CLI front-ends to them.
-All of the CLIs are cross-platform, scriptable and informative programs for developers and calling processes to use.
+All of the CLIs are cross-platform, script-friendly and informative programs for developers and calling processes to use.

 Interaction is carried out using start-up arguments, with detailed instructions & logs being provided for each interaction.
 Appropriate exit codes and error messages are used for communication with calling processes and developers.